-For twenty years I was a typical science professor at a research university with a grant-funded lab, graduate students, post-docs, scientific meetings, and was cranking out peer-reviewed journal articles.
-In this career epoch, my writing focus was for an “in-group” cloister of scientists with similar expertise.
+For twenty years I was a typical science professor at public research universities with a grant-funded lab, graduate students, post-docs, scientific meetings, and peer-reviewed journal articles.
+In this career epoch, my writing audience was an “in-group” cloister of scientists with similar expertise.

 Beginning with my 1999-2000 academic-year senior Fulbright in Chile,, the language side of my brain lit up as a consequence of becoming bilingual (albeit with poor grammar and pronunciation) in Castillian Spanish to the point of dreaming that that language.
 Upon my return to UConn, my research program was soon challenged by the imminent closure of the geology department.